Special Report - In Myanmar, apartheid tactics against minority Muslims

 On the morning of April 26, a group of state officials entered the Theak Kae Pyin refugee camp.
 With them were three policemen and several Border Administration Force officers, known as the Nasaka, a word derived from the initials of its Burmese name.
 Unique to the region, the Nasaka consists of officers from the police, military, customs and immigration.
 They control every aspect of Rohingya life, and are much feared.

-Documented human-rights abuses blamed on the Nasaka include rape, forced labor and extortion.
+Documented human-rights abuses blamed on the Nasaka include rape, forced labour and extortion.
 Rohingya cannot travel or marry without the Nasaka's permission, which is never secured without paying bribes, activists allege.

 State spokesman Win Myaing said the Nasaka's mission was to compile a list identifying where people had lived before the violence, a precondition for resettlement.
 They wanted to know who was from Sittwe and who was from more remote townships such as Pauktaw and Kyaukphyu, areas that saw a near-total expulsion of Muslims in October.